tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-6/README.md

 - Why are there so many C++ package managers?
   - Because there is no official c++ package manager and c++ is a diverse language with a lot of different use cases, different package managers are more suited to different use cases.
 - Which one is the best one?
+  - The best package manager depends upon one's needs and project, some good package managers are conan, vcpkg, hunter, etc.
 - Which are the most notable ways to manage the compilation of C++ projects?